Diagnostic Medical Sonography - Certificate

 - Student will demonstrate professional behavior in Health Care Team.

-Hospitals are the primary employers for vascular sonographers, although there are
+Hospitals are the primary employers for sonographers, although there are opportunities

-opportunities in private physician's offices.
-Sonographers can earn certifications
+in private physician's offices.
+Sonographers can earn certifications in specialty

-in specialty areas such as breast, pediatrics, cardiac, and vascular sonography.
+areas such as breast, pediatrics, cardiac, and vascular sonography.
+Certification

-A certification as a sonographer can also open new career options for current members
+as a sonographer can also open new career options for current members of the healthcare

-of the healthcare community, such as nurses, respiratory therapists, and other imaging
+community, such as nurses, respiratory therapists, and other imaging specialists.

 Employers of HGTC Alumni Include:

 - McLeod Regional Medical Center